antolikjan/Arkheia/client/assets/documentation/api.md

 	{
-	        submission_date        :  string,            # '%d/%m/%Y-%H:%M:%S' formatted string representing the time of submission to Arkheia. run_date               :  string,            # '%d/%m/%Y-%H:%M:%S' formatted string representing the time of the simulation run. simulation_run_name    :  string,            # Name given to the simulation run model_name             :  string,            # The name of the model which was simulated. results                :  list of Result,    # List of JSON structures representing results. stimuli                :  list of Stimulus,  # List of JSON structures representing stimuli presented during simulation. recorders              :  list of Recorder,  # List of JSON structures representing recording configuration during simulation.
+	        submission_date        :  string,            # '%d/%m/%Y-%H:%M:%S' formatted string representing the time of submission to Arkheia. run_date               :  string,            # '%d/%m/%Y-%H:%M:%S' formatted string representing the time of the simulation run. simulation_run_name    :  string,            # Name given to the simulation run. model_name             :  string,            # The name of the model which was simulated. model_description      :  string,            # The description of the model that was simulated. results                :  list of Result,    # List of JSON structures representing results. stimuli                :  list of Stimulus,  # List of JSON structures representing stimuli presented during simulation. recorders              :  list of Recorder,  # List of JSON structures representing recording configuration during simulation.